YVR - LON

 • Which airlines offer Wi-Fi service onboard planes from Vancouver to London?

-Air Canada, Lufthansa, and SWISS offer inflight Wi-Fi service on the Vancouver to London flight route.
+Air Canada, and Lufthansa offer inflight Wi-Fi service on the Vancouver to London flight route.

 • Which aircraft models fly most regularly from Vancouver to London?